-Figure 1 shows a significant difference in the prevalence of diabetes mellitus in people with central obesity.
-In the young age group, the prevalence of diabetes mellitus was significantly higher in women than in men.
+Figure 1: Prevalence of diabetes mellitus in indonesians with central obesity in women than in men.
 Significant results were also found in the middle-age group.
 The prevalence of diabetes mellitus in people with central obesity increases with age.
 In women in the age range of 56-65 years, the prevalence of diabetes mellitus has decreased.
 The prevalence of diabetes mellitus was significantly higher in women compared to men in all age ranges (Figure 2).